micahreich/patch-match/README.md

 ## Goals and Deliverables
 ### Plan to Achieve
-Content-aware fill with drawn-on masks.
-For the poster session, we hope to have an interface linked to a backend running our algorithm.
+We primarily plan on implementing content-aware fill with drawn-on masks.
+That is, we want to fill in image regions which have been painted by users in realtime.
+For the poster session, we hope to have an interface linked to a backend running our algorithm so that users can try it out themselves.

 ### Stretch Goals
-Frame-to-frame PatchMatch for object tracking within drawn-on masks
+If we have enough time, we'd want to explore either video inpainting across multiple frames or frame-to-frame PatchMatch for object tracking within drawn-on masks.
+This would allow users to paint a mask over an object and track the location of all pixels inside the mask across time througout the video.

 ## Platform Choice
 We have chosen an NVIDIA RTX 2080 GPU running CUDA and an Intel i7-9700 8-core CPU running OpenMP.
 It makes sense to use these parallel systems because the PatchMatch algorithm has independent work in each NNF iteration as well as other image operations (blending, smoothing) which can be done in a data-parallel fashion.
 GPUs are notoriously successful in parallelizing image operations, and we can similarly parallelize NNF construction across CPU cores, albeit to a lesser degree.